fortvision/public-for-plugin/README.md

-Fortvision platform extension
-#

-@- Enable the module by running `php bin/magento module:enable Fortvision_Platform`

-**How To Install a Magento 2 Extension via .zip file**
+**How To Install the Extension With Composer**

-1. Upload the Magento 2 extension files to your server.

-2. Extract the .zip extension file.

-3. Copy the Magento extension files into the app/code folder.

-4. Install the Magento 2 extension and check its status.
+Before install of any extension  make sure you:

+Back up your server.
+Set pre-install file permissions.
+Enable developer mode.
+Put Magento in maintenance mode.

+After that launch from the main magento folder

+composer require fortvision/platform

 php bin/magento setup:upgrade

-php bin/magento module:enable Fortvision_Platform`

 php bin/magento setup:di:compile

+php bin/magento cache:clean

+php bin/magento cache:flush

+**How To Install an Extension via .zip file**

+1. Upload the Magento 2 extension files to your server and extract the .zip extension file.

+2. Copy the Magento extension files into the app/code folder.
+The folder with README.md file should be located like that %magentofolder%/app/code/Fortvision/Platform/

+3. RUN commands

+php bin/magento setup:upgrade

+php bin/magento setup:di:compile

 php bin/magento setup:static-content:deploy -f

-5. Clear Magento cache and disable maintenance mode.
+4. Clear Magento cache and disable maintenance mode.

 php bin/magento cache:flush

-**How To Install a Magento 2 Extension With Composer**

-Before we show you how to install a Magento 2 extension via Composer, make sure you:

-Back up your server.
-Set pre-install file permissions.
-Enable developer mode.
-Put Magento in maintenance mode.
+If you need enable/disable module you should use

+Enable the module by running `php bin/magento module:disable Fortvision_Platform`
+or  `php bin/magento module:enable Fortvision_Platform`